Deepak-1440/Customer_churn_prediction_RNN/README.md

 - Data preprocessing and feature engineering
 - Handling categorical and numerical features
 - Feature scaling using StandardScaler
-- Recurrent Neural Network (RNN) implementation using TensorFlow/Keras
+- Artificial Neural Network (RNN) implementation using TensorFlow/Keras
 - Model training and evaluation
 - Churn probability prediction for new customers
 - Deployment-ready prediction pipeline